 Experience and improvement

-- When respondents rated their team’s delivered experience to that of other companies, 75% felt that it was the same or better.
+- When the State of Service Management survey respondents rated their team’s delivered experience to that of other companies, 75% felt that it was the same or better.
 Only 14% thought they were behind other companies.
 Respondents who work in smaller organizations are more likely to think that their team provides a superior employee experience.
 Whereas those in organizations with 5000+ employees are more likely to think that their team is behind other companies.

 - Agile practices are being used more than the combined-version, and not insignificant, level of ITIL use (ITIL 4 and earlier versions).
 Respondents who see their team’s employee experience as being inferior to that of other companies are less likely to be using Agile or DevOps practices.